PseudoDevs/IamGhost/bmd6.md

-Last updated: 2024-04-12 06:09:31
+Last updated: 2024-04-12 06:10:04
-Random Quote: You must be the self-appointed Queen Bee.
-Interesting thing about bees.
-Pull out their stingers, they drop dead. - Wednesday Addams
+Random Quote: You want to hurt these guys, we gotta take down the ones calling the shots. - Jaime Kuykendall